This bill relates to financial incentives for economic development.

 The bill revises requirements for development plans and establishes requirements for expanded development plans.
 Expanded development plans must include legal descriptions of the project area, estimated project costs, financing sources, evidence of financial commitments, relocation assistance plans, infrastructure improvements, and findings relating to blight, conservation, or economic conditions within the area.

 The bill also modifies the application requirements for State supplemental downtown development financing.
-Applications submitted to the Department of Economic Development must include certifications relating to payments in lieu of taxes, economic activity taxes, municipal residential earnings tax increments, projected State tax increments, and affidavits stating that development would not reasonably occur without the use of other net new revenues.
+Applications submitted to the Department must include certifications relating to payments in lieu of taxes, economic activity taxes, municipal residential earnings tax increments, projected State tax increments, and affidavits stating that development would not reasonably occur without the use of other net new revenues.

-The bill authorizes municipalities, authorities, and political subdivisions to issue obligations to finance development project costs and expanded development project costs.
+This bill authorizes municipalities, authorities, and political subdivisions to issue obligations to finance development project costs and expanded development project costs.
 Such obligations are payable solely from pledged revenues and do not constitute general obligations or indebtedness of the State or municipality.
 The bill also authorizes refunding obligations and permits obligations issued under other statutory authority to be retired using special allocation fund revenues.

 The bill modifies provisions relating to special allocation funds.
 Following approval of development financing, payments in lieu of taxes, economic activity taxes, State sales tax increments, State income tax increments, municipal residential earnings tax increments, State residential income tax increments, and other net new revenues may be deposited into a special allocation fund for payment of redevelopment costs and obligations.

+The bill modifies provisions governing the State Supplemental Downtown Development Fund.
+The Fund will continue to be administered by the Department, and the Department may use fund monies for reasonable and necessary administrative expenses.
+The bill also provides that municipalities can not commit or obligate State supplemental disbursements prior to receiving a certificate of approval for the applicable development project or expanded development project.
 The bill modifies annual reporting requirements for redevelopment projects receiving state assistance.
 Municipalities must report information relating to project status, public expenditures, jobs created and retained, wage groups, tax revenues, employment levels, and redevelopment progress.
-Municipalities failing to file required reports may become ineligible for future disbursements from the State Supplemental Downtown Development Fund.
-The Department of Economic Development must submit an annual report to the Governor and General Assembly by April 30 each year.
+Municipalities failing to file required reports may become ineligible for future disbursements from the Fund.
+The Department must submit an annual report to the Governor and General Assembly by April 30th each year.

 CAPITAL INVESTMENT TAX CREDIT (Section 620.2012)